Part 5 of 5 of my journey from faith.

 The Catholic Church.

 It gave me confidence that the doubts I was dealing with were part of being human.
-And that since the church’s roots were traced to Jesus—I believed I belonged to something bigger than me, bigger than my opinions… even bigger than the bible.
+And grounded in the church’s enduring and historical roots—I believed I belonged to something bigger than me, bigger than my opinions… even bigger than the Bible.

 I didn’t have to have all the answers.